 People with this disorder may experience anxiety as a result of taking medications, being exposed to a toxic substance, drug abuse, or withdrawing from drugs.
 They can feel tense or jittery, says Dr. McCabe.
-The ADAA says that about 20 percent of people with an alcohol or substance abuse issue also have a mood disorder.
+The ADAA says that about 20 percent of people with an alcohol or substance abuse issue also have a mood or anxiety disorder.

 How are these disorders treated?